 The primary test for epilepsy is the electroencephalogram (EEG).
 Wires are taped to the head and electrical activity is measured.
 It’s completely painless and can even be performed while the person is asleep.

 Computed tomography (CT) scans, positron emission tomography (PET), and magnetic resonance imaging (MRI) create detailed images of the brain.
 These are essential to check for trauma, tumours, abscesses, and infections such as meningitis that can cause epilepsy.
+Your doctor may draw your blood for electrolyte levels or other tests.

 If a person hasn’t had a seizure while on medication for a long time (e.g. years), their doctor may discuss the possibility of slowly stopping the medication.
+Epilepsy is considered resolved if a person hasn’t had a seizure in at least 10 years and has not used antiseizure medication for at least 5 of those years.

 Epilepsy originating from a damaged part of the brain may require surgery when medications are not enough.
 This can sometimes cure the problem.